ysc3839/ImmersiveContextMenu/README.md

 * No support for menu item bitmaps (`hbmpItem`, `hbmpChecked`, `hbmpUnchecked`).
 Explorer has this feature.
 * No fully support for Per-Monitor DPI, text size may be wrong after moved to another monitor.
 Explorer has this feature.
 * No support for right aligned text (For example: `ABC\tDEF` will make `DEF` right aligned).
 Explorer has this feature.
+* No support for default item (bold text).
+Explorer has this feature.
 * Menu item styles (`MFT_RADIOCHECK`) is not updated dynamically.
 Explorer DOES NOT has this feature too.
 Maybe it's because it doesn't reuse menu.
 It creates a new menu when showing, and destorys it after that.
 So it's no need to update styles dynamically.